Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - inputs: G_in, R, P
 - output: G_out

-Step 1: Iterate through every rating in R and establish an array aRatees of all ratees ~~(and all contexts if the optional context col is provided)~~
+Step 1: Iterate through every rating in R and establish two arrays:
+- aRatees, an array of all ratees
+- oRaters, a lookup table of all raters and their influence scores which will be used in subsequent steps

 ~~Step 2: initialize G_out with one row for each item in aRatees.~~
 - For all users except the seed user, set influence = average = confidence = input = 0
 - For the seed user, these variables will be something else.
 The parameters will define what exactly to do in this case; not sure how exactly that will be encoded in P. For the baseline Grapevine WoT Score as implemented in brainstorm, for seed user we have: influence = average = confidence = 1, and input = infinity (in theory) or 9999 (in practice) or n/a.

 Step 2: Iterate through each ratee in aRatees
-- calculate: average, input, confidence, influence
+- call calculateScorecard which returns: oScorecard = { average, input, confidence, influence }
-- add a row to G_out with these results
+- add a row to G_out with these results; G_out[ratee] = oScorecard

 Maybe wrap Step 2 in a function: calculateScorecard